SSL certificates under control: How to secure your systems and avoid failures

-SSL certificates are essential to encrypt sensitive data.
-Verifying website authenticity and building user trust is a must for productive environments.
-Without SSL, any information that is exchanged between client and service provider, like passwords and bank details, is being sent via plain text which makes it easy target for cybercriminals.
-Furthermore, most browsers have started to actively warn users about HTTP connection, which can lead to customer loss, causing damage to the brand’s reputation.
+SSL certificates are essential for the encryption of sensitive data.
+Verifying the authenticity of websites and building trust with users are essential in production environments.
+Without SSL, all information exchanged between customer and service provider, such as passwords and bank details, is transmitted in plain text, making it an easy target for cybercriminals.
+In addition, most browsers actively warn against insecure HTTP connections, which can deter customers and damage a brand’s reputation.

-SSL certificates, issued by trusted Certificate Authorities (CAs) like DigiCert, add a critical layer of validation, ensuring that websites are secure and legitimate.
-These certificates confirm that the website is owned and operated by the entity it claims to represent, reducing the risk of phishing attacks and fraud.
-In contrast, HTTPS not only secures data but also improves search engine rankings and performance through support of modern protocols like HTTP/2.
-SSL certificates are no longer optional – they are a critical necessity for productive environments.
+SSL certificates issued by trusted certification authorities (CAs) such as DigiCert provide an important level of validation.
+They ensure that websites are secure and legitimate.
+These certificates confirm that the website belongs to the organisation it claims to represent and reduce the risk of phishing attacks and fraud.
+Additionally, HTTPS improves search engine rankings and performance through modern protocols such as HTTP/2.

-Our alm360 advanced package provides proactive management and notifications of expiring SSL certificates to avoid unexpected disruptions.
-To read about our advanced and basic alm360 operations package, then visit this Blog Post.
+Additionally, with our alm360 Operations package, we offer proactive management and notifications of expiring SSL certificates.
+To learn more about our advanced and basic alm360 Operations, visit this blog post.

 Avatar photo